costajob/gem-dependencies/README.md

 ```

 ### Recursive print
-To print dependencies hierarchy recursively, provide the *--recursive* flag:
+To print dependencies hierarchy recursively, provide the *--recursive* flag.
+Duplicates are not counted:
 ```
 $ ./bin/lapidarius --gem=sinatra --recursive